mallowlabs/gem-server-plugin/README.markdown

 Gem Server Plugin for Jenkins
 ==============================
-A plugin makes Jenkins as a gem server.
+A plugin makes Jenkins a gem server.
 You can directly install rubygems from Jenkins.

 Author